tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 9. [`mkcert`](https://github.com/FiloSottile/mkcert)

 	The website of the piece is served on a local TLS network.
 You can create a TLS certificate with the program `mkcert`.
-To install it follow the directions found [here](https://github.com/FiloSottile/mkcert#installation).
+To install it follow the directions found in [mkcert-installation](https://github.com/FiloSottile/mkcert#installation).

 10. [`git`](https://git-scm.com/)